Cryptrality/backtester/README.md

 ### Without Binance API:

-It's possible to run the backstesting even omitting the Binance API keys.
+It's possible to run the backtest even omitting the Binance API keys.
-The limitation is that the data need to be store already in the cache folder and an arbitraty step size (the digits step in wich is possible to buyt the asset) will be used.
+The limitations are that the data needs to be already present in the cache folder and an arbitrary step size will be used (the digits step in which is possible to buy the asset).

 #### Fetch the yearly candle for a given symbol: